G-String-Legacy/G_String/README.md

 Help documentation and additional information can be found in this repository's [Wiki section](https://github.com/Papa-26/gsvi_root/wiki).
 But the deeper purpose of this site is to develop a community of Generalizabilty users who will ensure long term G_String maintenance support for future generations.

 Ultimately, it is you, a member of the user community, who will have to depend on the viability of this platform.
-If we all contribute, G_String will be around for many years years!
+If we all contribute, G_String will be around for many years to come!